 In March 2009, we transferred \$4.0 million of trade accounts receivable to long-term receivable because the related construction project entered bankruptcy.
-At the same time, we reserved \$0.3 million associated with this receivable.
-We have liens filed against the project and currently believe that the outstanding receivables is collectible, however there are significant risks involved in bankruptcy proceedings, and we may have to record additional reserves.
+At the same time, we reserved the costs in excess of billings of \$0.3 million associated with this receivable.
+We have liens filed against the project and currently believe that the outstanding receivables is collectible.
+However, there are significant risks involved in bankruptcy proceedings, and we may have to record additional reserves.
+We will continue to monitor the bankruptcy proceedings and evaluate collectability.